jessfongng/csci3390FinalProject/README.md

 | musae_ENGB_edges.csv          | 35324                        |2310| CPU | 9|
 | log_normal_100.csv            | 2671                         | 48| CPU | 5|

 All files had been verified through the verifier.
-They are contained in the `csci3390_final_project_JFQM_result.zip` located at the github repository.
+They are contained in the `result.zip` located at the github repository.
 We were not able to run com-orkut.ungraph.csv on time, thus the result and corresponding data is not included in the table.

 ## About the Program
 ### Input format